What is Functional Strength Training?

 - Improvement in Lean Muscle Mass

-Functional Strength Training fully scalable; meaning both professional athletes and completely de-conditioned adults can perform these training movements under the correct guidance and instruction.
+Functional Strength Training is fully scalable; meaning both professional athletes and completely de-conditioned adults can perform these training movements under the correct guidance and instruction.

 This style of training improves the nervous system by training the brain how to actuate, control, and as needed isolate muscles.
 Functional Strength Training athletes are keenly aware of their muscle contraction sequence especially along the posterior chain.
 Since Functional strength training develops the muscles to work in a sequence used in real life, functional training is useful for real life activities.